junxit/us-congress-bills-112/bill.md

 > ## § 135.
 Requirement of liability protection for United States nuclear suppliers
 >
-> The President may not issue a license for the export of nuclear material, facilities, components, or other goods, services, or technology to a country pursuant to an agreement that has entered into force after the date of the enactment of this Act unless the President determines that such country has liability protection for United States nuclear suppliers that is equivalent to the liability protection specified under the Convention on Supplementary Compensation for Nuclear Damage.
+> The President may not issue a license for the export of nuclear material, facilities, components, or other goods, services, or technology to a country pursuant to an agreement that has entered into force after the date of the enactment of this section unless the President determines that such country has liability protection for United States nuclear suppliers that is equivalent to the liability protection specified under the Convention on Supplementary Compensation for Nuclear Damage.

+## § 8.
+Prohibition on assistance to state sponsors of proliferation of weapons of mass destruction

+- **(a)** *Prohibition on assistance* The United States shall not provide any assistance under Public Law 87–195, Public Law 90–629, the Food for Peace Act, the Peace Corps Act, or the Export-Import Bank Act of 1945 to any country if the Secretary of State determines that the government of the country has repeatedly provided support for acts of proliferation of equipment, technology, or materials to support the design, acquisition, manufacture, or use of weapons of mass destruction or the acquisition or development of ballistic missiles to carry such weapons.
+- **(b)** *Publication of Determinations* Each determination of the Secretary of State under subsection (a) shall be published in the Federal Register.
+- **(c)** *Rescission* A determination of the Secretary of State under subsection (a) may not be rescinded unless the Secretary submits to the appropriate congressional committees—
+  - **(1)** before the proposed rescission would take effect, a report certifying that—
+    - **(A)** there has been a fundamental change in the leadership and policies of the government of the country concerned;
+    - **(B)** the government is not supporting acts of proliferation of equipment, technology, or materials to support the design, acquisition, manufacture, or use of weapons of mass destruction; and
+    - **(C)** the government has provided assurances that it will not support such acts in the future; or
+  - **(2)** at least 45 days before the proposed rescission would take effect, a report justifying the rescission and certifying that—
+    - **(A)** the government of the country concerned has not provided any support for acts of proliferation of equipment, technology, or materials to support the design, acquisition, manufacture, or use of weapons of mass destruction during the preceding 24-month period; and
+    - **(B)** the government has provided assurances that it will not support such acts of proliferation in the future.
+- **(d)** *Waiver* The President may waive the requirements of subsection (a) on a case-by-case basis if—
+  - **(1)** the President determines that national security interests or humanitarian reasons justify a waiver of such requirements, except that humanitarian reasons may not be used to justify the waiver of such requirements to provide security assistance under Public Law 87–195, Public Law 90–629, or the Export-Import Bank Act of 1945; and
+  - **(2)** at least 15 days before the waiver takes effect, the President consults with the appropriate congressional committees regarding the proposed waiver and submits to the appropriate congressional committees a report containing—
+    - **(A)** the name of the recipient country;
+    - **(B)** a description of the national security interests or humanitarian reasons that require the waiver;
+    - **(C)** the type and amount of and the justification for the assistance to be provided pursuant to the waiver; and
+    - **(D)** the period of time during which such waiver will be effective.

+## § 9.
+Additional protocol as a criterion for United States assistance

+- **(a)** *Statement of policy* It is the policy of the United States to ensure that each country that is a party to the Treaty on the Non-Proliferation of Nuclear Weapons should bring into force an Additional Protocol to its safeguards agreement with the IAEA.
+- **(b)** *Criterion for assistance* The United States shall, when considering the provision of assistance under Public Law 87–195 or Public Law 90–629 to a country that is a party to the Treaty on the Nonproliferation of Nuclear Weapons, take into consideration whether the proposed recipient has in force an Additional Protocol to its safeguards agreement with the IAEA.

+## § 10.
+Sense of Congress

+It is the sense of Congress that the President should ensure that participation in international nuclear programs conducted by the United States is limited to the greatest extent practicable to governmental and nongovernmental participants from countries that have adopted nonproliferation provisions in their nuclear cooperation and nuclear export control policies comparable to the policies specified in section 123 of the Atomic Energy Act (42 U.S.C.
+2153), as amended by this Act.